-What do you answer when they ask you which hair services do you want in terms of hair coloring?
+What do you answer when they ask you which hair services you want in terms of hair coloring?
 With so many techniques in the market, it can get pretty confusing to pick the suitable one for you.

 Dimension or not?
 That’s the question you should ponder upon first.
 Coloring your hair in one solid color means that you didn’t add any proportion to the hair.

-Getting the color of your dreams is not as easy; it seems.
-By pinning it on your Pinterest and pointing it out in front of your hairstylist doesn’t mean that it will actually look as good as it does on that model in the picture.
+Getting the color of your dreams is not as easy; as it seems.
+Pinning it on your Pinterest and pointing it out in front of your hairstylist doesn’t mean that it will actually look as good as it does on that model in the picture.